 The Darling of Cafe Society

 Sky scrapers were popping up like weeds, industry was blooming, Wall Street was bustling with opportunist and liquor was flowing in blatant disregard to Prohibition Laws.
-Jazz music vibrated through the grid of city streets seemingly flowing through the subway lines out of its musical mother; Harlem.
+Jazz music vibrated through grided city streets seemingly flowing through the subway lines out of its musical mother; Harlem.

 These are the sounds and sights that greeted four year old Hazel Dorothy Scott, and her mother, classically trained pianist, Alma Long Scott, when they immigrated from Port of Spain, Trinidad to Harlem, New York City in 1924.
 They were drawn to the city, not only for the promise of opportunity but for the vibrant music scene that could turn both their talents into a career.
 You see, Alma was not the only pianist in the family.
 Her daughter Hazel, at the age of 3, made her way to the piano in their home in Trinidad and started playing by ear songs she had been sung by her grandmother.
 Alma did not hesitate to bring her infant prodigy and her grandmother to the pulse of jazz music and the heartbeat of the Black Renaissance.

 New York proved to be Hazel Dorothy Scott’s promise land.
-Although pushed into the confines of Northern Racism and the inevitable reach of sexism, with her mother’s tenacity and her undeniable musical talent she had a life of success and struggle ahead of her.
+Although pushed into the confines of Northern Racism and the inevitable reach of sexism, with her mother’s tenacity and her undeniable musical talent she had a life of struggle but unimaginable success ahead of her.
 At the age of 8 she auditioned for The Julliard School of Music even though 16 was the age requirement to attend.
 With her mother’s determination, and nudging from wealthy family friends she was given an audition and blew the Staff Professor Oscar Wagner out of the water.
-Wagner convinced the school to allow Scott to study under a special scholarship that also provided for her to study privately from him.
-From there her career took off.
+Wagner convinced the school to allow Scott to study under a special scholarship with private lessons directly from him.
+At just 8 her career took off.

 It was during the height of her career in 1945 she began a romantic affair with Harlem preacher/politician Adam Clayton Powell, Jr. She was a talented film star and pianist while he was running for a bid in congress, securing their spot as a New York City “it” couple in both the Black and White social circles.
 Powell soon became the first African American from New York to be elected to national office making their August 1945 wedding a high profile, glamorous, tabloid nightmare.
 After their nuptials they used their collective knack for publicity to draw attention to the Civil Rights movement and challenge segregation.